Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Discussion

 By considering pairs of defects we identify an emergent interaction between the defect chiralities which turns out to be ferromagnetic and long-ranged.
 This interaction is consistent with energy differences extracted from finite defect densities.
 Its mechanism does not depend on the Majorana nature of the fermions, but rather only relies on the Dirac cone fermions coupled to a finite density of fluctuating Ising spins with each Ising spin producing a local mass term for the Dirac fermions.
 This unusual scenario of fluctuating random mass terms of Dirac fermions, where the mass terms are localized in fixed spatial positions but with dynamically fluctuating signs, may also be relevant for other systems.

 At finite densities and low temperatures, the resulting emergent interaction leads to ferromagnetic ordering of the defect chiralities via a finite temperature phase transition into a non-Abelian chiral spin liquid phase.
 The $T_c$ can be suppressed or enhanced by defect perturbations.
 This phase is well known from studies of the Kitaev QSL in a 111 magnetic field and is characterized by quantized thermal Hall conductivity and associated chiral edge modes of Majorana fermions, producing various observables.
-Here it is also characterized by its scalar spin chirality and electronic orbital magnetization arising at zero external field, which can be probed with thermodynamic measurements or with local scanning probes.
+Here it is also characterized by its scalar spin chirality and electronic orbital magnetization arising at zero external field, which can be probed with thermodynamic measurements or with local scanning probes. \cite{kitaev_anyons_2006,yokoi_halfinteger_2021,zhang_lowenergy_2025,zhang_probing_2025,koller_raman_2025, koller_spinlattice_2025,vasyukov_scanning_2013,finkler_selfaligned_2010,mclaughlin_local_2023,du_control_2017,grover_chern_2022} In addition, the orbital magnetization produced here by crystallographic defects below $T_c$ offers unusually sharp finite-temperature signatures of $T=0$ fractionalization.

 Let us now turn to open questions suggested by this study.
 The key questions concern energetic considerations for any particular material realization.
 Various perturbations are expected to arise locally near each defect.
 Here we studied only a subset of these perturbations, which involve local inhomogeneous modifications of the Kitaev bond strengths and thus preserve QSL solvability, thereby primarily affecting the chiral QSL $T_c$.
 It would also be interesting to consider similar effects arising from a larger family of defect perturbations that preserve the QSL, to determine how large of a $T_c$ can be achieved.
 Although the derived formulas for $T_c$ formally diverge with $\gamma\rightarrow2$, these rely on the effective long-range Ising model for defect chiralities which is valid in the low-temperature regime with only Lieb-fluxes active.
 With other flux excitations, this long range interaction may be screened by other flux excitations, producing a cut-off to the diverging $T_c$ set by flux excitation energy scales.
 The extent to which such screening is effective, given that the Uniform-flux excitation also involves net chirality with presumably its own long range interaction, is an open question.